Eluder dimension: localise it!: The localised eluder dimension first-order regret bounds for bandits

 The same result of \cref{cor:glm-regret} also holds, up to constant factors, for the Poisson model; each log-loss specific result used in the proof of \cref{cor:glm-regret} has a Poisson equivalent in \cref{appendix:loss-analysis}.

-Observe that the regret bound of \cref{cor:glm-regret} holds as soon as \cref{ass:bounded-cost,ass:real,ass:glm} are met. \emph{Importantly, we do not assume that the rewards are generated by a generalised linear model.} However, much of the literature does make that assumption, so we make comparisons in that setting.
+Observe that the regret bound of \cref{cor:glm-regret} holds as soon as \cref{ass:bounded-cost,ass:real,ass:glm} are met. \emph{Importantly, we do not assume that the observations are generated by a generalised linear model.} However, much of the literature does make that assumption, so we compare in that setting.